-There have been incidences of carbon monoxide poisoning due to incorrectly installed gas equipment.
-One incident caused the death of a British national.
-If you live in China, make sure your home has a working carbon monoxide alarm.
+Make sure your accommodation has a working carbon monoxide alarm.
+There have been incidences of carbon monoxide poisoning and death due to incorrectly installed gas equipment.
 The ‘Be Alarmed’ campaign gives practical advice on how to stay safe, and lists the symptoms to look out for.

 There are harsh penalties for driving under the influence of alcohol, even at very low levels.

-There are areas of disputed territory between China and other countries in the East China Sea.
-Mariners should be vigilant and avoid disputed areas.
-There have been incidents of piracy and armed robbery against ships in the East China Sea.
-The Regional Co-operation Agreement on Combating Piracy and Armed Robbery against Ships in Asia Information Sharing Centre (ReCAAP ISC) recorded 40 incidents in 2014 and 10 in 2015.
-See the ReCAAP ISC’s website for updates on incidents and trends.
+Mariners should avoid the disputed territory between China and other countries in the East China Sea and the South China Sea.
+There have also been incidents of piracy and armed robbery against ships in the area.
+See the Regional Co-operation Agreement on Combating Piracy and Armed Robbery against Ships in Asia Information Sharing website for further information.

 China is a one-party state.
-Though China is very open to foreign visitors, you should be aware of political and cultural sensitivities in conversation with Chinese people.
+Though China is open to foreign visitors, you should be aware of political and cultural sensitivities.

 Avoid any demonstrations or large gatherings.
 The Chinese authorities enforce public order strictly and you may face arrest, detention and/or deportation.
 Foreign journalists have been intimidated, assaulted or detained for trying to report demonstrations.

 You may also risk becoming a target yourself when general anti-foreign sentiment runs high.
 Keep yourself informed of developments and follow the advice of the local authorities.
 During periods of tension, some news reporting, access to text-messaging, the internet and to international telephone lines may be blocked.